NikolaChuchukov/bookstore-api-test-project/README.md

 The framework is creating an Allure report after each test run.
 To install Allure please follow the steps described in the Allure documentation - https://allurereport.org/docs/install/

 Results of the tests are stored in the target/allure-results directory.
-To generate report, after the test run, execute the following command in the terminal "allure generate target/allure-results".
+To generate report, after the test run, execute the following command in the terminal "allure generate target/allure-results --clean".

-If you want to see the report immidiately you can run "allure serve target/allure-results" and the report will be opened in the default browser.
+If you want to see the report immidiately you can run "allure serve target/allure-results --clean" and the report will be opened in the default browser.

 There is a report example in the source of this github repo under allure-report.
 To see it you can open the index.html file in a browser.